Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-OpenAI GPT models are the ones that rule the roost and were utilized in 62\% of the articles, followed by Google's models (9\%) (Table \ref{tab:RQ1:LLMModelsMerged} - RQ$_{1.2}$).
-Surprisingly, the recently published open-source model DeepSeek is already implied in two works.
+OpenAI GPT models are the ones that rule the roost and were utilized in 62\% (105) of the articles, followed by Google's models (15; 9\%) (Table \ref{tab:RQ1:LLMModelsMerged} - \textbf{RQ$_{1.2}$}).
+Surprisingly, the recently published open-source model DeepSeek has already been applied in two works.
 It is also worth noting that on-demand cloud-based models are by far the favorable option in place of on-premises due to their resource requirements.

+Considering the evolution over time of the AI model providers, it is evident that OpenAI has a consistent prominence.
+Nevertheless, newer models such as DeepSeek and Qwen gained traction in 2024 and 2025, highlighting a shift in attention toward emerging alternatives.
+This trend is also confirmed in the increasing presence of models from diversified providers, i.e., miscellaneous category, including specific open source alternatives such as LLaMa (Figure\ref{fig:LLMVendorTrend} - \textbf{RQ$_{1.2}$}).

 \begin{keyTakeAways}[RQ$_{1.2}$ (GenAI Model Used)] OpenAI GPT models dominate (62\%) the research landscape, while alternatives such as Google LLMs and LLaMA models are significantly less employed. \end{keyTakeAways}